Brendan Brisson

-Brendan Brisson (born October 22, 2001) is an American ice hockey center for the Henderson Silver Knights of the American Hockey League (AHL) as a prospect for the Vegas Golden Knights of the National Hockey League (NHL).
-He was drafted 29th overall by the Golden Knights in the 2020 NHL Entry Draft.
+Brendan Brisson (born October 22, 2001) is an American ice hockey center for the Hartford Wolf Pack of the American Hockey League (AHL) as a prospect for the New York Rangers of the National Hockey League (NHL).
+He was drafted 29th overall by the Vegas Golden Knights in the 2020 NHL Entry Draft.
 Brendan is the son of NHL agent Pat Brisson.

 Early life

 Brisson played youth hockey for the Los Angeles Jr. Kings and then played Prep hockey for Shattuck-Saint Mary's in Faribault, Minnesota.
-During the 2018–19 season in his senior year, he recorded 101 points in 55 games leading the team in points and goals scored.
+During his senior year 2018–19 season, he recorded 101 points in 55 games, leading the team in points and goals scored.

 Playing career

 Junior

 During the 2018–19 season, he played six games for the Green Bay Gamblers of the United States Hockey League (USHL).
 During the 2019–20 USHL season, Brisson recorded 24 goals and 35 assists in 45 games for the Chicago Steel, ranking second in the league in scoring with 59 points.
 Following an outstanding season, he was named to the first team All-USHL and USHL All-Rookie Team and named USHL Rookie of the Year.